ikim025/ucr-cs100/textbook/assignment-help/bitwise-ops/README.md

 	}
  }
 ```
 Here, we want to check if `filename` is a directory or not, which we can used the macro `S_IFDIR` to do.
 Utilizing bitwise `AND`, we are able to see if the value holding all the flags, `buf.st_mode`, contains `S_IFDIR`.
 If it does, then we know it's a directory!

 Of course, we'll go more into detail on `AND` later on, but hopefully you've grasped that bitwise operators aren't something that you'll stop using.
-As long as you're coding in C/C++, you are bound to use these operators often!
+As long as you're coding in C/C++, you're bound to use these operators often!

 Before we go on to how these operators work on different number systems, we'll discuss a way to organize our numbers.

 ## Digit Separators
 Digit separators are a small addition to the C++ standard introduced in C++14.
 A single-quote character can be used arbitrarily as a digit separator in numeric literals.
-For example, we can use it to separate digits into thousands:
+For example it can be used to separate digits into thousands:
 ```c++
 auto int_lit = 1000000;             // this is an example of an integer literal
 									// with bo digit separators